-Fetal Surgery—An Exciting New Option for Spina Bifida
+Fetal Surgery for Repair of Spina Bifida

 A landmark study, co-led by experts at Vanderbilt University Medical Center, proves that babies who have surgery to repair spina bifida while still in the womb have better outcomes than babies who have surgery after birth.
 The positive outcomes include a decreased risk of death or need for shunt placement in the brain by the age of 12 months, plus improved mental and motor function.